About Us

 We can thoroughly recount where we were when the Halloween storm of 2011 hit – and how long we had no power.
 We also have, at our fingertips, accounts of storms that hit without warning, microbursts that destroyed “this house and that house, but missed ours” (or we could also be quoting from the movie Twister right there), and drives home on a snowy New England night when the only way to move forward was to put chains on our tires and then open the door and drive by the barely visible yellow line down the middle of the road.

-You might not even know we fixate on weather, since we tend to pass easily in social situations until weather comes up as a topic.
+You might not even know we fixate on clouds or weather, since we tend to pass easily in social situations until weather comes up as a topic.
 Even then, weather being such a popular New England conversation starter, you might initially mistake us for someone with just average interest – that is, until some 30 minutes later when you find yourself still talking about the weather.
 We love regaling each other with stories – about living through a tornado in Kansas, hurricane on Long Island, a perfect storm (of sorts) off the Cape (and the boat ride that would not end), blizzard in the Alps, or blinding heat in Thailand.

 You will not hear us comment on how silly people are being about the weather forecast.
 (Although we will comment on how funny people are with the crazy milk and bread runs right before every storm – I mean, isn’t everyone always prepared???)